-Upon graduation, the Program Director will provide eligibility paperwork utilizing completed verification forms for CDR to begin the process for the student to be authorized to take the exam to earn the DTR/NDTR credential.
+Upon graduation, the Program Director will provide eligibility documentation utilizing the verification electronic process for the Commission on Dietetic Registration (CDR) to begin the process for the student to be authorized to take the exam to earn the DTR/NDTR credential.

-The computerized examinations are administered year round at over two hundred fifty (250) Pearson VUE test centers nationwide.
+The computerized examinations are administered year-round at over two hundred fifty (250) Pearson VUE test centers nationwide.
 Test sites are typically open Monday through Friday, with some centers also open on Saturdays.
-The examination fee is currently \$120 for dietetic technicians.
+The examination fee is currently \$140 for dietetic technicians.

 The CDR authorization to test expires after the test is taken or one (1) year after receipt of the examination application email, whichever occurs first.
 This means that examinees have 365 days from receipt of the application email from Pearson VUE to register, pay, schedule and complete the examination.
-If examinees take the test and are unsuccessful, they must contact CDR in order to reestablish eligibility to take the test again.
+If examinees take the test and are unsuccessful, they must contact CDR in order to re-establish eligibility to take the test again.